amanzanero/cronnouncer/README.md

 ## Before you PR:

-Run `npm run prcheck`.
+Run `npm run pushcheck`.
 If all looks good, go ahead and PR to main.